 Mansfield Resident Trooper Program: The Mansfield Resident Trooper’s Office is currently employs the largest number of Troopers in the State of Connecticut.
-There is one Sergeant and nine Patrol Troopers currently assigned to the Town of Mansfield.
+There is one Sergeant and seven Patrol Troopers currently assigned to the Town of Mansfield.
 The current patrol configuration has at least one Trooper scheduled 24 hours a day 365 days a year.
 Troop C in Tolland, the home Troop of Mansfield, provides supplemental Patrol Troopers on each shift and also has a dedicated Patrol Trooper assigned to the Town of Mansfield on every evening shift plus Friday, Saturday and Sundays on the midnight shift.
 The Troopers responded to 16,090 calls for service in 2014, investigating over 660 criminal complaints, investigated 386 motor vehicle accidents and handled thousands of other calls for service..
 The Troopers assigned to the Office currently sit on numerous committees to include Youth Services, Senior Center, Town Gown and several others.

 Mansfield Resident Trooper Roster:

 Sergeant Keith Timme

 Trooper First Class Sean Hickey